-But then Shah Khusrau made a grave mistake.
+Then Shah Khusrau made a grave mistake.
 He became jealous of his chief general known as the Royal Boar and plotted his assassination.
 The Royal Boar intercepted a letter that revealed the Shah’s plans.
 He quickly sided with Heraclius of Constantinople.
 The two leaders outwitted the Persians and saved Constantinople.
 They also took over the Shah’s new territory and placed the Royal Boar in the driver’s seat.
 At the same time, Heraclius and his Turkish horsemen invaded Persia.
 His armies captured Shah Khusrau and tortured him to death.
 The Royal Boar ended up marrying Heraclius’ niece.

 The Royal Boar expelled the Jews from Jerusalem and gave it back to the Christians.
 Then he seized the Persian throne.
-But shortly afterward, he was assassinated
+But shortly afterward, he was assassinated.

 The Golden Gate of Jerusalem, 2009.
 Wikipedia Commons.(4)

-Then in 636 CE, a new culture conquered Jerusalem, the People of Islam.
+In 636 CE, a new culture conquered Jerusalem, the People of Islam.